IrinaBedunkevits/R0317/README.md

 # jsassignment

-JavaScript workshops and other tasks
+JavaScript workshops and other tasks or assignment